Staying Focused on Your Objectives

 Write down your objectives

-• Keep a calendar of planned campaigns.
-You don’t want to hurt your objectives by mistiming important or sending too many communications too closely together.
+• Keep a calendar of planned e-mail marketing campaigns.
+You don’t want to hurt your objectives by mistiming important communications or sending too many communications too closely together.

 • Refer to your objectives often.
 Make sure that your e-mail marketing decisions closely resemble the original objectives over time.